Best 10 Application Delivery Controllers (ADC) For Enterprise (2026)

 NetScaler Logo

-Customers praise reliability and speed.
-The platform earns consistent marks for being strong and quick under load.
-Both GUI and CLI interfaces work well for day-to-day management once teams learn the system.
+Customers praise reliability and speed; the platform earns consistent marks for being strong and quick under load.
+Both GUI and CLI interfaces work well for day-to-day management.
+With that said, pricing frustrates customers significantly.
+Multiple users report license costs more than doubling since 2024, with advanced editions hitting budgets hard.
+GSLB in cluster configurations has shown buggy behavior, and support quality receives mixed reviews.

 We think NetScaler fits organizations where throughput and security requirements justify premium investment.
 If your budget cannot absorb recent price increases, evaluate alternatives carefully.
 The capability matches the cost for the right workloads.